spryker/spryker-docs/docs/scos/dev/developer-guides/202001.0/installation/spryker-in-docker/installation-guides/integrating-docker-into-existing-projects.md

 title: Integrating Docker into Existing Projects
 description: The included instructions describe how to convert an existing non-docker based project into a docker based one.
 originalLink: https://documentation.spryker.com/v4/docs/integrating-docker-into-existing-projects
+originalArticleId: 4ab9d544-adb0-4c36-9aaf-48a5c06f68f0
 redirect_from:
   - /v4/docs/integrating-docker-into-existing-projects
   - /v4/docs/en/integrating-docker-into-existing-projects
 ---

 This page describes how you can convert a non-Docker based project into a Docker based one.
-If you want to install Spryker in Docker from scratch, start with [Development Mode](https://documentation.spryker.com/v4/docs/modes-overview#development-mode) or [Demo Mode](https://documentation.spryker.com/v4/docs/modes-overview#demo-mode).
+If you want to install Spryker in Docker from scratch, start with [Development Mode](/docs/scos/dev/developer-guides/202001.0/installation/spryker-in-docker/installation-guides/modes-overview.html#development-mode) or [Demo Mode](/docs/scos/dev/developer-guides/202001.0/installation/spryker-in-docker/installation-guides/modes-overview.html#demo-mode).

 ## Prerequisites